AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/purchase-connector-android.md

 })
 ```

-## Testing The Integration
+## Test the integration

-You can select which environment will be used for validation **production** or **sandbox** (production by default).
+You can select which environment will be used for validation, either **production** or **sandbox** (production is the default).
 The sandbox environment should be used while testing your [Google Play Billing Library integration](https://developer.android.com/google/play/billing/test).
-To set the environment to sandbox, call the following builder method with `true` value.
-Make sure to set the environment to production before uploading your app to the plat store (call the method with `false` or completely remove this call).
+To set the environment to sandbox, call the following builder method with `true` as the value.
+Make sure to set the environment to production before uploading your app to the platform store, either by calling this method with `false` as the value or completely removing this call.

 ```java
 // sandbox environment